cwstra/rpdiscordrewrite/docs/source/commands/server_settings.rst

 ``channel_codex`` / ``server_codex``
 ------------------------------------

-The ``channel_codex`` and ``server_codex`` commands allows the user to change the channel''s or server''s codex, respectively.
+The ``channel_codex`` and ``server_codex`` commands allow the user to change the channel''s or server''s codex, respectively.
 The command does not take arguments, instead providing a list of possible codices in a dialogue.
 A server can only have one codex.

 Syntax